taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 Must Read

-- **Distributed Systems: Principles and Paradigms** (3.01 edition, 2017) by Andrew S. Tanenbaum, Maarten van Steen.
+- **Distributed Systems: Principles and Paradigms** (3rd, 2017) by Andrew S. Tanenbaum, Maarten van Steen.
 A good overview of distributed systems that goes to enough depth to spark interest.
 Might be too much for beginners, but a good intermediate level reference.
 - **Designing Data-Intensive Applications** by Martin Kleppmann
 - **Distributed Systems For Fun and Profit** by Mikito Takada.
 Great intro book to distributed systems theory, with plenty of references to learn more once you're done.
 - Designing Distributed Systems: Patterns and Paradigms for Scalable, Reliable Services by Brendan Burns.
 Patterns and Paradigms for container architecture.
 Useful but shallow.